base2arthur/bootstrap-the-formstack/README.md

 # Bootstrap the Formstack
 A little bit of JavaScript to help embedded Formstack forms fit nicely into Twitter Bootstrap

 Created during a Knewton Hack Day.
-Credit for the code in the first commits (and probably behond) goes to [Jon Tascher](https://github.com/jontas "Jon Tascher").
+Credit for the code in the first commits (and probably beyond) goes to [Jon Tascher](https://github.com/jontas "Jon Tascher").

 ## Why?
 Formstack is a great little piece of SaaS.
 But it has a deep, burning hatred for existing CSS.
 When embedded via JS, the resulting form and CSS will tear through your pretty page.